zf81/cloud_db_mgmt_pooling_migrations/README.md

 - Click on "Test Connection" to make sure connection is successful
 - If the connection is successful, click "OK"

-**To Generate ERD:**
+**Generate ERD:**
+- Enter the connection you created

-+ In top menu bar, select "Database"
+- In top menu bar, click on "Database"
-+ Select "Reverse Engineer..."
+- THen click "Reverse Engineer"
-+ Stored connection: name of current connection
+- For stored connection, select name of current connection
-+ Go "Next"
+- Click "Next"
-+ Select Schema
+- Click on Schema
-+ Go "Next"
+- Click "Next"
-+ Execute and finish
+- Select Execute and finish
+- You should now see the ERD diagrams
-+ Scroll down to tables and double click on the dotted line connecting the tables
+- Scroll to the tables and double click on the dotted line connecting the tables
-+ In Relationships tab, go to "Foreign Key"
+- At the bottom you will see Relationships tab.
+Click on "Foreign Key"
-+ Under Cardinality, select "One-to-One"
+- Under Cardinality, select "One-to-One"
-+ Save a picutre of the completed ERD: [GCP ERD](hIMAGEpng), [AZURE ERD](IMAGE)
+- Save pictures of the ERD (Azure ERD and GCP ERD)

 ## SQLAlchemy and Flask Integration